Y'all change is hard!

 The reality of the situation was that we found ourselves in a predicament that we were hardly ever able to get everything accomplished when we had school up there.
 We were lucky to start our day on time and if we didn't finish by lunch I could pretty much kiss any chance of finishing our work goodbye.

-In addition that that the homeschool room very often during seasons of the year looked like a clumsy SWAT team had been searching for something amidst holiday decorations.
+In addition to that, the homeschool room very often during seasons of the year looked like a clumsy SWAT team had been searching for something amidst holiday decorations.
 Things were strewn all over, nothing could be organized amidst the chaos.
 It was bad.
 Bad, folks, bad.
 If you need to see something to understand you can read this old post but I'm warning you...it's bad.

 Why was schooling so hard up there you ask?
 Well, it was really hard to pinpoint the reasoning...I always blamed it on a multitude of things which included it being so far removed from the rest of the house, it being too sunny and warm in the afternoon, it being really dark in the morning hours, it being too cluttered, and on and on and on.